 Pairing food and wine is a lot like creating a piece of art.
 Any knowledgeable artist will tell you the two basic principles by which you create a balanced composition are harmony and contrast.
 In art, this would mean you can combine let's say a bright red surface with one that is also red but perhaps a bit darker.
 That would be harmony.
 On the other hand, you can also balance the bright red surface with a yellow one to create a contrast.

-When you apply this theory to a culinary pairing it means you either look for wine that tastes similar to your selected meal (harmony) or one that is the exact opposite (contrast).
-For instance a cream sauce, which is mostly sweet and fat, will create a nice contrast with wine that has a slightly pronounced acidity, such as a Sauvignon Blanc.
-On the other hand a creamy Chardonnay with lower acidity will create a pairing that is harmonious.
-In the end they both give good balance and can be equally delicious, depending on your personal taste.
+When you apply this theory to a culinary pairing it means you either look for a wine that tastes similar to your selected meal (harmony) or one that is the exact opposite (contrast).
+For instance, a cream sauce, which is mostly sweet and fat, will create a nice contrast with wine that has a slightly pronounced acidity, such as a Sauvignon Blanc.
+On the other hand, a creamy Chardonnay with lower acidity will create a pairing that is harmonious.
+In the end, they both give good balance and can be equally delicious, depending on your personal taste.

 Before we head forward to the more specific pairings, here are some basic guidelines you should keep in mind when you’d like to choose a wine that will go well with your food.

 - The wine should have more acid than the food